 Sysmon Event ID 1 explained: process creation for DFIR triage

 Sysmon's event 1 is the richest process-creation record Windows can produce.
-Here's what's in it and how to triage it fast.
+Here is what is in it and how to triage it fast.

-Sysmon is a free Microsoft tool that augments the Windows Event Log with telemetry the base OS doesn't capture in usable form.
-Its event ID 1 — ProcessCreate — is the most-cited Sysmon record in IR playbooks.
+Sysmon is a free Microsoft tool that augments the Windows Event Log with telemetry the base OS does not capture in usable form.
+Its event ID 1, ProcessCreate, is the most-cited Sysmon record in IR playbooks.
 If you only ever extract one Sysmon channel from a host, this is the one.

 Where it lives and what it captures

-Sysmon writes to the channel Microsoft-Windows-Sysmon/Operational (on disk: Microsoft-Windows-Sysmon%4Operational.evtx).
+Sysmon writes to Microsoft-Windows-Sysmon/Operational (on disk: Microsoft-Windows-Sysmon%4Operational.evtx).
 A ProcessCreate record contains:

 <Data Name="UtcTime">2026-05-17 14:02:11.123</Data>